lj-ditrapani/make_html/README.markdown

     - default: []
 - javascript:  list of javascript files to include in the `<head>`
     - default: []
+- modules:  list of python modules to run post-processing on the generated etree before it is written out to the final output HTML file.
+Each python module must have a `main(tree, config)` function that hase two parameters.
+The first parameter is the etree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
+  The python modules must already be on the python path.
+- author:  string
+    - default: "" (the empty string)
+- date:  string; can be any format.
+If "now" is specefied, the current date is used.
+    - default: "now"

+If you are using the `"modules"` properties to do post-processing, you can include information to be passed along to your module(s) in the configuration file.
+Therefore, the json file can contain any arbitrary properties and values.
+The `make_html.py` script will simply ignore the extra properties and pass them along to the additional Python modules you have specified.

 If the css field is present in both the folder-level configuration file, config.json, and the per-file configuration file,